Reynolds Training Academy will comply with current legislation and funding guidance with regards to any charges that it makes to students.

 We offer payment plans which spread the costs and we also offer a 10% discount on all fees that are paid on or before a specified date before the start of term.

 Students will be liable for the full-top up fees for the academic year on or after 6 weeks from the commencement date.

 Reynolds Training Academy reserves the right to levy additional charges for the non-payment of fees and cancellation of direct debit instructions, where students have failed to provide the requisite prior notification 20 days before the collection date to the Business Support Team.

 Any fees (and related charges and costs) overdue after 30 days from the due date will be subject to either:

 balances up to £200 no charge

 An administration charge of £20 will be levied against a student’s account if any direct debit instruction is cancelled without sufficient prior notice to the Senior Administrator.

-c) Cancellation of an arrangement in such circumstances will also result in forfeiture of the concession to pay by instalments, and all remaining sums due for the year in question will become immediately due for payment.
-The student will then be regarded as having fallen into debt, triggering the process described at 12 a).
+Cancellation of an arrangement in such circumstances will also result in forfeiture of the concession to pay by instalments, and all remaining sums due for the year in question will become immediately due for payment.
+The student will then be regarded as having fallen into debt, triggering the process described above.

 An administration charge of £20 will be levied against a student’s account if a payment is not honoured by the student’s bank, for example through lack of funds at the time.
-The student will then be regarded as having fallen into debt, triggering the process described at 12 a)
+The student will then be regarded as having fallen into debt, triggering the process described above.

-d) In the event of a query or dispute in relation to any additional charges levied, please contact the Senior Administrator.
+In the event of a query or dispute in relation to any additional charges levied, please contact the Business Support Team.
 Under special circumstances, the ‘late payment’ charge may be waived in any case where there is clear evidence that the late payment was not the fault of the student.